zwgold/eecs591-2pc-impl/README.md

 This file defines the logging mechanisms used in 2PC.
 This includes simple file writing and reading.

 ### `Electrode-Extension`
 This is the repository for our fork of the original Electrode paper's repo.
 This is a git submodule to reduce the amount of code we would have to include in the ZIP file.
 Description of the code is detailed in the original paper.
+The important files to note are as follows:
+* `setup.sh` is a Bash script which dynamically checks for proper kernel versioning and runs the required setup for clients and replicas as stated in the Electrode README.
+* `gendata.py` is a custom Python script to automatically generate latency and throughput data for a set amount of replicas on CloudLab, modelling the methods of data collection stated in the paper.
+* `opt3replica.csv` is the raw data generated from the `gendata.py` script for 3 replicas.
+Analogously, `opt5replica.csv` is the raw data for 5 replicas.
+* `maxtput.csv` is a sample of attempts at maximizing throughput.
+The data shown caused the CloudLab servers to crash multiple times, hence our reasoning for not including maximizing throughput in our data.

+### `Miscellaneous`
+* `eBPF Final Report`: This contains the final report for the EECS 591 project
+* `Instructions for Running Electrode on CloudLab`: A personalized guide that our group wrote to demonstrate how to properly set up an Electrode experiment to be run on CloudLab.
+* `Email Correspondences`: Records of email communication with the lead code manager for Electrode, Yang Zhou (yangzhou@g.harvard.edu).

 ### Notes
 * To run, run `Coordinator.exe` FIRST, and then each Follower. (running a Follower without a Coordinator will cause it to fail)